dalembertian/advent-of-code/README.md

 # Advent of Code 2025

-Will I continue, after day 1?
-Not sure - it's a lot of work, and this year it's going to be only 12 days, so I assume the steep difficulty curve will start much sooner.
+How long will I last this year?
+Not sure - it's a lot of work, and since it's going to be only 12 days, I assume the steep difficulty curve will start much sooner.

 We'll see...